UnifiedPush/specifications/specifications/server.md

 The push server MUST add the header `TTL: 0` to its response.
 The application server MAY ignore it.

-In this case, the distributor MUST send EXACTLY the contents of the HTTP POST request to the connector library.
+In this case, the distributor MUST send EXACTLY the message body of the HTTP POST or PUT request to the connector library.

 ### 3xx